Students in the Balliol Front Quad on a tour with an undergraduate student

 Balliol College evaluates a student’s existing qualifications as an indicator of their academic potential, alongside contextual information about their school.
 As a general guide, we prefer applicants with 8 GCSE grades (including some at 7,8,9 or A/A* grades, or equivalent).
 For Scottish applicants we prefer applicants with 7 National 5 grades (with some at A grade).

 Applications for all three courses are now open.
-If you are interested in applying, please fill out and submit the relevant form:
+If you are interested in applying, you will need to fill out and submit the relevant form:

 Balliol College Floreat Access Programme